Commitment scheme: A perfectly binding scheme based on the discrete log problem and beyond

-Alice chooses a ring of prime order p, with multiplicative generator g.
+Alice chooses a group of prime order p, with generator g.

 Alice randomly picks a secret value x from 0 to p − 1 to commit to and calculates c = g^{x} and publishes c.
 The discrete logarithm problem dictates that from c, it is computationally infeasible to compute x, so under this assumption, Bob cannot compute x.
 On the other hand, Alice cannot compute a x <> x, such that g^{x} = c, so the scheme is binding.

 This scheme isn't perfectly concealing as someone could find the commitment if he manages to solve the discrete logarithm problem.
 In fact, this scheme isn't hiding at all with respect to the standard hiding game, where an adversary should be unable to guess which of two messages he chose were committed to - similar to the IND-CPA game.
 One consequence of this is that if the space of possible values of x is small, then an attacker could simply try them all and the commitment would not be hiding.

 A better example of a perfectly binding commitment scheme is one where the commitment is the encryption of x under a semantically secure, public-key encryption scheme with perfect completeness, and the decommitment is the string of random bits used to encrypt x.
 An example of an information-theoretically hiding commitment scheme is the Pedersen commitment scheme, which is computationally binding under the discrete logarithm assumption.

 Additionally to the scheme above, it uses another generator h of the prime group and a random number r.
 The commitment is set $c=g^x h^r$.